joshuapage77/ThougghtfulAgent/README.md

 * POST /thoughtful/init - Starts a new conversation
 * GET  /thoughtful/chat/:convId - list the conversation history
 * POST /thoughtful/chat/:convId - send a new message

-## Structure
-* api - Node project using KOA framework to implement the backend
-* web - Simple html front end served by http-server library
-* docker - contains docker-compose.yml which creates containers for Opensearch cluser, Postgres, Flyway, and Opensearch-init

 ## Running Locally
 ### Prerequisites